 Manual processing requires you to pay for resources and man-hours for each invoice generated by a manual invoicing method.
 You could lose between $8 and $60 on each invoice, depending on how much you pay people and how long they work on the process.

-The costs associated with processing invoices include labor, manual routing, storage, and incorrect filing.
+The costs of processing invoices include labour, manual routing, storage, and incorrect filing.
 The price could increase if your employee cannot find the supporting documentation for a particular invoice.

 Invoice Processing Process- What You Need to Know

 Remember that a vendor invoice needs to be put into your business's accounting software system as soon as it is received.
 The invoiced amount, listed as a liability on the balance sheet, develops into accounts payable (AP) and is frequently deducted as an outlay on your income statement.

 Following these five steps, you can enter a received invoice into your accounts payable system.

 1. List the invoice or bill as a credit in a general ledger's accounts payable account when approved (using the procedures described above).